JWAER/SLOD_BEC/README.md

 # SLOD_BEC
-Code used in the paper "Super-localized wave function approximation of Bose-Einstein condensates".
+Code used in the paper "Super-localised wave function approximation of Bose-Einstein condensates".
 If you use this code, please cite the paper.

 To run the code efficiently start Julia in the examples folder with the command: